 What to look for: Firm stalks that are crisp and not limp.

 Tip: You’ll find rhubarb stalks sold at farmers markets and in grocery stores, usually in two-pound bunches.
 You’ll yield about 3/4 of a cup of cooked rhubarb from a pound of stalks.
 Excellent stewed with honey.

-Health benefits: B vitamins, vitamins C and E, omega 3 fatty acids, beta carotene, glutathione and an endless list of additional minerals and phytonutrients.
-Fights heart disease, macular degeneration, cancer and cataracts!
+Health benefits: B vitamins, vitamins C and E, omega 3 fatty acids, beta carotene, glutathione, and an endless list of additional minerals and phytonutrients.
+Fights heart disease, macular degeneration, cancer, and cataracts!

 What to look for: Dark green leaves that are not bruised, wilted or slimy.

-Tip: Get more leafy greens into yourself by adding a couple handfuls of organic spinach to your morning smoothie.
+Tip: Get more leafy greens into yourself by adding a couple of handfuls of organic spinach to your morning smoothie.

-Health benefits: Anti-inflammatory and antioxidant, manganese, protein, fiber, folate, phosphorous, magnesium, copper, iron, potassium, zinc, omega 3, blood sugar regulator and vitamins A, B1, B2, B3, B6, C and K.
+Health benefits: Anti-inflammatory and antioxidant, manganese, protein, fiber, folate, phosphorous, magnesium, copper, iron, potassium, zinc, omega 3, blood sugar regulator, and vitamins A, B1, B2, B3, B6, C, and K.